-Principles of co-operative government and inter-governmental relations
+Principles of co-operative government and intergovernmental relations

-- 41. (1) All spheres of government and all organs of state within each sphere must - - (a) preserve the peace, national unity and the indivisibility of the Republic; - (b) secure the well-being of the people of the Republic; - (c) implement effective, transparent, accountable and coherent government for the Republic as a whole; - (d) be loyal to the Constitution, the Republic, and its people; - (e) respect the constitutional status, institutions, powers and functions of government in the other spheres; - (f) not assume any power or function except those conferred on them in terms of the Constitution: - (g) exercise their powers and functions in a manner that does not encroach on the geographical, functional or institutional integrity of government in another sphere; and - (h) co-operate with each other in mutual trust and good faith by - - (i) fostering friendly relations; - (ii) assisting and supporting each other; - (iii) informing each other and consulting on matters of common interest; - (iv) co-ordinating their actions and legislation with each other; - (v) adhering to agreed procedures; and - (vi) avoiding legal proceedings against each other. - (2) An Act of Parliament must establish or provide for structures and institutions to promote and facilitate inter-governmental relations. - (3) An Act of Parliament must provide for appropriate mechanisms and procedures to facilitate settlement of inter-governmental disputes. - (4) An organ of state involved in an inter-governmental dispute must make every reasonable effort to settle the dispute by means of mechanisms and procedures provided for that purpose, and must exhaust all other remedies before it approaches a court to resolve the dispute. - (5) If a court is not satisfied that the requirements of subsection (4) have been met, it may refer a dispute back to the organs of state involved.
+- 41. (1) All spheres of government and all organs of state within each sphere must - - (a) preserve the peace, national unity and the indivisibility of the Republic; - (b) secure the well-being of the people of the Republic; - (c) [implement] provide effective, transparent, accountable and coherent government for the Republic as a whole; - (d) be loyal to the Constitution, the Republic and its people; - (e) respect the constitutional status, institutions, powers and functions of government in the other spheres; - (f) not assume any power or function except those conferred on them in terms of the Constitution; - (g) exercise their powers and perform their functions in a manner that does not encroach on the geographical, functional or institutional integrity of government in another sphere; and - (h) co-operate with [each other] one another in mutual trust and good faith by - - (i) fostering friendly relations; - (ii) assisting and supporting [each other] one another; - (iii) informing [each other] one another of, and consulting one another on, matters of common interest; - (iv) co-ordinating their actions and legislation with [each other] one another; - (v) adhering to agreed procedures; and - (vi) avoiding legal proceedings against [each other] one another. - (2) An Act of Parliament must - - (a) establish or provide for structures and institutions to promote and facilitate intergovernmental relations; and

+[(3) An Act of Parliament must]

+- (b) provide for appropriate mechanisms and procedures to facilitate settlement of intergovernmental disputes. - [(4)](3) An organ of state involved in an intergovernmental dispute must make every reasonable effort to settle the dispute by means of mechanisms and procedures provided for that purpose, and must exhaust all other remedies before it approaches a court to resolve the dispute. - [(5)](4) If a court is not satisfied that the requirements of subsection [(4)] (3) have been met, it may refer a dispute back to the organs of state involved.